Thickness profiles of giant soap films: Theoretical description of the soap films during their generation

+\ER{Using $E= 22$~mN/m \cite{Kim2017}, we get $2E/\rho g = 4.4 \times 10^{-6}$ m$^2$.
+In order to obtain an exponential profile of characteristic length $\ell = 0.8$~m in the top part of the film (Fig. \ref{Fig_ExpProfils}), we need to impose a reference thickness $h_0 = h_{00} = 2E/(\rho g \ell) = 5.6 \ \mu$m (see Eq. \eqref{Eq_h(z)_analytic_sol_with_unknown}).
+The size of the exponential part of the film is recovered by choosing an initial film reference height $H_0 = 10$ cm.}

-As discussed before, we used the parameter $\beta$ in Eq. \eqref{eq:U_Fr_meniscus_low_simus} as an adjustable parameter.
-Its value is determined from the experimental data shown in Fig. \ref{Fig_ExpAreasvsNum}: the proportion of the Frankel film area as a function of time obtained numerically fits the data for $\beta = 0.26$~m/s.
+The parameter $\beta$ is determined from the experimental data shown in Fig. \ref{Fig_ExpAreasvsNum}: the proportion of the Frankel film area as a function of time obtained numerically fits the data for $\beta = 0.26$~m/s.
 This value is ten times lower than the one expected if the surface tension in the menisci was equal to that of the bath, which indicates that the lateral menisci are at a tension much higher than the equilibrium tension and that they are depleted in surfactants.